 It’s time to shake up your salads!
 There are more options for homegrown greens than heads of lettuce.
 Leafy greens run the gamut from bitter to spicy, providing a more interesting punch to a salad.
 Growing unusual greens can add unique textures and plenty of flavor to your plate.
-But the best part is many of these unusual salad greens are very easy to grow!
+But the best part is that many of these unusual salad greens are very easy to grow!

 Here are some of my favorite unusual salad greens to try in your next salad:

 Yes, the leaves from the infamous yellow lawn invader.
 Dandelion greens are highly nutritious (read more about that here).
 They are very popular in Asian cuisine and are becoming readily available in Western supermarkets.
-If you cannot find them at the store, forage the greens from an area that you know is pesticide free.
+If you can’t find them at the store, forage the greens from an area that you know is pesticide free.
 They can be on the bitter side so harvest baby leaves for a milder flavor.
+Tastes like: a bitter green like endive, but nutty.

 Lamb’s Lettuce (Mâche)